 Parking at Allegiant Stadium

-While it will seat 65,000 people (not to mention thousands of stadium workers, media members, etc.), there are only 2,735 parking spaces right at the stadium.
+While it seats 65,000 people (not to mention thousands of stadium workers, media members, etc.), there are only 13,000 parking spaces right at the stadium.

-Another 10,000 spaces are further away off-site, (at Warm Springs Road and Las Vegas Boulevard for example), however free shuttles will be available to transfer fans to the stadium gates.
+Another 10,000 spaces are further away off-site, (at Warm Springs Road and Las Vegas Boulevard for example), however free shuttles are available to transfer fans to the stadium gates.

-If you only want to park and walk, (avoiding shuttles), your Allegiant Stadium Parking options (other than the limited spaces on the stadium grounds) include:
+If you only want to park and walk, (avoiding shuttles), your Allegiant Stadium Parking options (other than the limited very expensive spaces on the stadium grounds) include:

 Las Vegas Village Parking (Brown “P” on map)

-The owner of this parcel, MGM Resorts, has announced that Las Vegas Village will be used for parking on game days.
+The owner of this parcel, MGM Resorts, has made Las Vegas Village available for parking on game days.